shashankballa/SecONNds/README.md

 # SecONNds: Secure Outsourced Neural Network Inference on ImageNet

+For CPU-only execution switch to the `cpu-only` branch.

 ## Introduction

 SecONNds is a framework for secure outsourced neural network inference, particularly focusing on ImageNet models.
 It allows a client to perform inference on a server's model without revealing the client's input or the server's model weights.